-Minimum Safe Depth-select the minimum safe depth for your boat.
+Minimum Depth-select the minimum safe depth for your boat.
 Refer to your boat specifications for more information.

-Shallow Water Alarm-only available if you are receiving NMEA sonar depth data.
+Shallow Water Alarm-only available if you are receiving sonar depth data.
 Select Yes or No.

-Minimum Overhead Clearance-select the minimum overhead clearance for your boat.
+Overhead Clearance-select the minimum overhead clearance for your boat.
 Refer to your boat specifications for more information.

-AIS Alarm Range-select the distance at which an alarm will sound if an AIS vessel nears your boat (page 53).
+AIS Alarm Range (not available if you select No for AIS Receiver)-select the distance within which an alarm will sound if an AIS vessel nears your boat (page 56).

-AIS Alarm Time To-select the time within which an alarm will sound if an AIS vessel is on track to intersect the Safe Zone around your boat (page 53).
+AIS Alarm Time To (not available if you select No for AIS Receiver)-select the time within which an alarm will sound if an AIS vessel is on track to intersect the Safe Zone around your boat (page 56).